 A large telephone or telecommunications company could features square tiles taken from old telephone directories.
 These paper tiles will create unique textures and impart the personal story of the business.

 An attraction such as an aquarium or zoo could feature square tiles from old tickets, brochures, or attraction maps.
 The color variations would make for very interesting patterns from afar, and tell unique stories up-close.

 A publishing or newspaper company could feature tiles taken from all its returned or discarded magazines or newspapers.

-Such posters served a purpose and a specific audience, but since they didn't appeal to us, we decided to create ones that did.
-AM's are subtle, loud, metaphoric, ambiguous motivational, literal, symbolic, obvious, bright, dark, distressed, clean, colorful, black and white, surprising, predictable, unique, exciting, boring, inspiring...
+Such posters serve a purpose and a specific audience, but since they don't appeal to us, we decided to create ones that did.
+AMPs are subtle, loud, metaphoric, ambiguous motivational, literal, symbolic, obvious, bright, dark, distressed, clean, colorful, black and white, surprising, predictable, unique, exciting, boring, inspiring...
 There are no rules - just gut.
-The process is a visceral one that is fueled by a yearning to positively contribute to society, for the sheer love of the creative process, for the poetically stagnant nature of posters, and for the deliberate art of contemporary graphic design.
+The process is a visceral one that is fueled by a yearning to positively contribute to society, for the sheer love of the creative process, for the poetically stagnant nature of posters, and for the deliberate art of design.

 With sales on five continents, AMPs were received with rave reviews and featured in magazines and numerous sites, such as: Herman Miller blog, Design Milk, Goodlifer, Fast Company, CreativeReview, Dooce, Josh Spear, Design•Sponge, Apartment Therapy, Daily Candy, Notcot (gift guide), Adduzeedo, The Fox is Black, Quipsologies, Nylon, Good, TreeHugger, Brain Pickings and many more...